huydang33/CppND-Capstone-Snake-Game/README.md

 * Rubic Point 3/4: A mutex or lock is used in the project. game.cpp line 63: Game::Run() meets this criteria when using mutex to lock to handle special food logic.

-* Rubic Point 4/4: A condition variable is used in the project. game.cpp: Game::Run() meets this criteria when using conditional variable to immediately close the sub-thread after the snake died.

 ## CC Attribution-ShareAlike 4.0 International